bright60/ambari-flink-service/README.md

   - This is not an officially supported service and *is not meant to be deployed in production systems*.
 It is only meant for testing demo/purposes
   - It does not support Ambari/HDP upgrade process and will cause upgrade problems if not removed prior to upgrade

+Authors:
 - Thanks to the orginial author: [Ali Bajwa](https://github.com/abajwa-hw)
 - Thanks to [Davide Vergari](https://github.com/dvergari) for enhancing to run in clustered env
 - Thanks to [Ben Harris](https://github.com/jamesbenharris) for updating libraries to work with HDP 2.5.3
 - Thanks to [Anand Subramanian](https://github.com/anandsubbu) for updating libraries to work with HDP 2.6.5 and flink version 1.8.1
+- Thanks to bright for updating to support flink v1.9.1 on HDP v3.1.1 for Ambari v2.7.4 (Redhat/CentOS7.x)

 #### Setup